T-Goon/Trade_Summary/README.md

 - All rows in the in input files that have an empty quantity value are removed.
 - Make sure that none of the input or output files are open in an editor when the program is run.
-- All input files must be .csv files
+- All input files must be Excel or CSV files

 ### Concise Maker

 Also makes a concise summary file that groups the data by symbol and agregates the cooresponding data.

 **NOTE:**
-- All assests without a symbol are not included in the file.
+- All assests without a symbol or quantity are not included in the file.